savoirfairelinux/dhtnet/tools/dvpn/README.md

 - `-h, --help`: Display help information
 - `-V, --version`: Display the version information of **dvpn**.
 - `-l, --listen`: Run **dvpn** in listen mode, allowing the program to accept incoming VPN connections.
-- `-b, --bootstrap <BOOTSTRAP_ADDRESS>`: Specify the address of a bootstrap node to connect to an existing DHT network.
-This option requires an argument.
-The default value is "bootstrap.jami.net" if not specified.
+- `-b, --bootstrap`: Specify the address of a bootstrap node to connect to an existing DHT network.
-- `-I, --id_path <IDENTITY_PATH>`: Specify the path to the identity file, which contains information about your identity and is used for DHT network interactions.
-This option requires an argument.
-The default value is "$HOME/.dhtnet" if not specified.
+- `-t, --turn_host`: Specify the hostname or IP address of the TURN (Traversal Using Relays around NAT) server to use for network traversal.
-- `-t, --turn_host <TURN_SERVER>`: Specify the hostname or IP address of the TURN (Traversal Using Relays around NAT) server to use for network traversal.
-This option requires an argument.
-The default value is "turn.jami.net" if not specified.
+- `-u, --turn_user`: Specify the username for authentication with the TURN server.
-- `-u, --turn_user <TURN_USERNAME>`: Specify the username for authentication with the TURN server.
-This option requires an argument.
-The default value is "ring" if not specified.
+- `-w, --turn_pass`: Specify the password for authentication with the TURN server.
-- `-w, --turn_pass <TURN_PASSWORD>`: Specify the password for authentication with the TURN server.
-This option requires an argument.
-The default value is "ring" if not specified.
+- `-r, --turn_realm`: Specify the realm for authentication with the TURN server.
-- `-r, --turn_realm <TURN_REALM>`: Specify the realm for authentication with the TURN server.
-This option requires an argument.
-The default value is "ring" if not specified.
+- `-C, --configuration_path_file`: Specify the path to the configuration file.
-- `-c, --configuration_path_file <CONF_PATH>`: Specify the path to the configuration file.
-The default value is "dhtnet/tools/dvpn/test_config.yaml" if not specified.
+- `-p, --privateKey`: Define the path to the private key.
-- `<PEER_ID>`: The peer ID argument is required when not running in listen mode.
-It specifies the ID of the target peer or device in the DHT network with which the connection should be established.
+- `-c, --certificate`: Specify the path to the certificate.

 To run a dvpn server, you can use the following command:
 ```shell